Updated March 24, 2023

 Below are the top 6 differences between Vagrant vs Docker

-Key Differences of Vagrant and Docker Vagrant
+Key Differences between Vagrant and Docker Vagrant

 Below are the major key differences are given below: